stickies-v/bitcoin-devwiki/P2P-Design-Philosophy.md

 ### Case 1.
 Our outbound peers never announce a block to us.

 If all our peers do this, then our tip may never update.
 Our peers may be honest, and this can just be a case of blocks being found slowly, or our peers may have different consensus rules or are just refusing to relay valid blocks, and we should try to find new peers.
-We deal with this via the stale-tip check, introduced in #11560:
+We deal with this in two ways:

+#### The stale-tip check, introduced in #11560:

 - Our tip is potentially "stale" if it hasn't updated in > 30 minutes.
 We check this on a 10-minute timer.
 - If our tip is stale, we stop using our feeler connection, and instead make a 9th outbound connection.